+Question Answer

-Question Answer What information (data) do you have on affected service users/residents with this characteristic?
-Unaccompanied Minors: An Available and Compelling Copie Muirean, 2010).
-In particular a young person's faith or belief lives as they move into a largely unfamiliar context.
-With this Whilst specific data is not available for Surrey relating to religious beliefs (including lack of belief) amongst care leavers in Surrey in general, there is no reason to suggest that the profile is this is different to Surrey's population as a whole.
+What information (data) do you have on affected service users/residents with this characteristic?
+Whilst specific data is not available for Surrey relating to religious beliefs (including lack of belief) amongst care leavers in Surrey in general, there is no reason to suggest that the profile is this is different to Surrey's population as a whole.
 It is going to be important to ensure that the religious beliefs of care leavers are taken into account when they are referred to HMO accommodation in Surrey, for example whether or not there are appropriate worshipping communities they should access if they so wish.
 In particular, there is anecdotal evidence that suggests religion plays an important role in the lives of many unaccompanied asylum-seeking children and young people (for example: Religion in the Lives of Unaccompanied Minors: An Available and Compelling Coping Resource, British Journal of Social Work, Muirean, 2010).
 In particular a young person's faith or belief can be an important source of continuity in their lives as they move into a largely unfamiliar context.
-With this in mind, and the potential for formerly UASC Impacts care leavers to be placed in HMOs, it would be appropriate to consider the proximity to a range of faith groups as part of our planning.
-(Delete as applicable) Both
+With this in mind, and the potential for formerly UASC care leavers to be placed in HMOs, it would be appropriate to consider the proximity to a range of faith groups as part of our planning.

+Impacts (Delete as applicable) Both

 Impacts identified Supporting evidence How will you maximise positive/minimise negative impacts?
 When will this be implemented by?
-Owner Negative: Potential lack of access to appropriate places of worship or communities for former UASC, at a time where faith may provide a source of continuity Not understanding faith and beliefs of others leading to difficult relationships Positive: Getting to understand other's culture Appreciating other people not from one's culture Learning to get along with other people Accepting differences Religion in the Lives of Unaccompanied Minors: An Available and Compelling Coping Resource, British Journal of Social Work, Muirean, 2010 Ensure consideration is given to access to appropriate faith communities when locations of HMOs are decided upon.
-Ensure young peoples' faith and/or belief is considered as part of matching young people into HMOs.
-EDI posters put up in the services to make service users aware of diversity issues EDI discussed in house meetings Personal Advisors and Key Workers to discuss EDI issues with the young people they support, as a part of core practice All actions to be in place by April 2023, before the first HMO opens Ongoing review and monitoring as part of contract management and staff supervisions Commissioned provider / Contract manager Care Leaving Service Gateway to Resources
+Owner Potential lack of access to appropriate places of worship or communities for former UASC, at a time where faith may provide a source of continuity Not understanding faith and beliefs of others leading to difficult relationships Religion in the Lives of Unaccompanied Minors: An Available and Compelling Coping Resource, British Journal of Social Work, Muirean, 2010 Ensure consideration is given to access to appropriate faith communities when locations of HMOs are decided upon Ensure young peoples' faith and/or belief is considered as part of matching young people into HMOs EDI posters put up in the services to make service All actions to be in place by April 2023, before the first HMO opens Ongoing review and monitoring as part of contract management Commissioned provider / Contract manager Care Leaving Service Gateway to Resources